Special needs education: post-primary

 Special needs assistants (SNAs) are allocated to schools to work with students who have specific care needs.
 They provide non-teaching care support.
 SNAs support students who have care needs resulting from a disability, behavioural difficulties or a significant medical issue.

-Students usually take the Junior Certificate and Leaving Certificate examinations.
+Students usually take the Junior Cycle and Leaving Certificate examinations.

-The schools also make provision for students whose level of disability would make it very difficult for them to benefit from the Junior and Leaving Certificate programmes.
-In some schools for students with mild learning disabilities, students may be offered the opportunity to take part of the Junior Certificate curriculum.
+The schools make provision for students whose level of disability would make it very difficult for them to benefit from the Junior Cycle and Leaving Certificate programmes.
+In some schools for students with mild learning disabilities, students may be offered the opportunity to take part in the Junior Cycle curriculum.

 Students with specific disabilities may be exempt from part of the examination in a particular subject.
 In such cases, the certificates awarded may note that the student has not sat an element of the examination.
 The annotation is made where a core area of a subject is not assessed, or where the mode of assessment used has the same effect.
 For example, hearing impaired students may be exempt from the aural component of the examination.
 The certificate would note that all elements of the subject were examined except the aural element.
 Similarly, students with dyslexia may have spelling and grammar waivers in language subjects and their certificates would note this.